-Figure 6 - Listed Buildings
+Figure 5 - Listed Buildings

-- 10.8 This Plan seeks to protect and enhance the historic environment, including archaeological sites, historical buildings and field systems, for the benefit of residents and visitors alike. - 10.9 To preserve a notable degree of high quality public and private open spaces, recognising in line with the NPPF's framework that some open land can perform many functions.
-New housing should be built on brownfield land wherever viable. - 10.10 Large areas of mediaeval ridge and furrow are well preserved in fields to the south of the village and are an essential element of the setting of the village.
-All remaining deserted mediaeval village and ridge and furrow landscape should therefore be conserved as well as all remaining areas of permanent pasture which contribute to the open spaces. - 10.11 The majority of sites containing archaeological remains are not statutorily protected or scheduled and it is known that many parts of the parish are likely to contain significant remains.
+- 10.8 This Plan seeks to protect and enhance the historic environment, including archaeological sites, historical buildings and field systems, for the benefit of residents and visitors alike. - 10.9 Large areas of mediaeval ridge and furrow are well preserved in fields to the south of the village and are an essential element of the setting of the village.
+All remaining deserted mediaeval village and ridge and furrow landscape should therefore be conserved as well as all remaining areas of permanent pasture which contribute to the open spaces.

+10.10 The majority of sites containing archaeological remains are not statutorily protected or scheduled and it is known that many parts of the parish are likely to contain significant remains.
 The Warwickshire County Council Planning Archaeologist will advise on applications likely to affect archaeological remains and it is recommended that applicants seek advice from the Planning Archaeologist prior to submitting an application.
 The Warwickshire Historic Environment Record and the Warwickshire Historic Landscape Characterisation provide valuable information for applicants.